 More information about the Human Resources Strategy for Researchers.

-General rules related to employing academics at JU can be found on the website of the JU Office of Human Resources.
+General rules related to employing academics at JU can be found in the HR Guide.

 A work permit is a document which entitles a non-European foreigner to work legally in the territory of Poland.
 It is required not only if you are employed on the basis of an employment contract but also civil law contracts.